-U.S. probe cites "ineffective" safeguard in Husky oil refinery blast
+U.S. probe cites 'ineffective' safeguard in Husky oil refinery blast

 The CSB, created by the U.S. Clean Air Act, has no regulatory or enforcement authority but is charged with determining the causes of chemical plant explosions and fires and making recommendations to government and industry.

-“Given the similarities between these two incidents, the CSB will be examining areas of further improvement that need tobe taken by industry,” the board said.
+“Given the similarities between these two incidents, the CSB will be examining areas of further improvement that need to be taken by industry,” the board said.

 FCCUs use a fine, silica catalyst in high heat to make gasoline from gas oil and the passage of the sand-like catalyst over the slide valve at the Superior refinery wore a hole in it.